documente/phrase/README.md

 - clear
 - hover

-One can also define custom actions.
+You can also define custom actions.
 This allows testers and developers to define actions that are specific to their application requirements or to encapsulate complex sequences of interactions.

 ### Assertions